imranz30/canny_edge_my_face/README.md

 2. rosun canny_edge_my_face canny_edge_node

 This would open two windows one with the camera view and one with the canny edge detector as can be seen in the image result_without_rqt.png.
-You can also view the result in rqt and for that go to the terminal and type rqt and when the window subscribe to the topic /edge_detector/raw_image.
-Open the image viewer in the rqt and it will show the edge detector result.
+You can also view the result in rqt and for that go to the terminal and type rqt and when the rqt window opens subscribe to the topic /edge_detector/raw_image, then open the image viewer in the rqt and it will show the edge detector result.